 Bridging Loans For Self Build

 Bridging loans can offer a way for borrowers to get short-term property finance.
-As the name suggests this kind of finance is intended to ‘bridge’ the interim period between a borrower being required to pay for a property or plot and them being able to receive capital through other means such as sale of another property or the approval and payment of a more long-term finance plan such as a mortgage.
+As the name suggests, this kind of finance is intended to ‘bridge’ the interim period between a borrower being required to pay for a property or plot and them being able to receive funding to do so.
+Bridging loans can be used as temporary finance before a sale of another property or the approval and payment of a more long-term finance plan such as a mortgage.

 Using a bridging loan for self-build

 Some borrowers might consider using a bridging loan rather than a self-build mortgage in instances where they are thinking of building/restoring a property.
-This might happen in scenarios where there is a property on a plot that many lenders would consider ‘unmortgageable’ which could mean that it is particularly run down or that it lacks basic plumbing/electrics or a kitchen.
-However it is important to remember that many bridging loans have a requirement that full repayment is made within 12 months, so any borrower considering this would need to carefully think about if they will be able to raise the necessary repayment capital or get suitable finance in time, and should consider things such as would they be able to make repayment if something should happen which halted building works meaning they could not get a mortgage in time.
+This might happen in scenarios where there is a property on a plot that many lenders would consider ‘unmortgageable’, which could mean that it is particularly run down or that it lacks basic plumbing/electrics or a kitchen.
+However, it is important to remember that many bridging loans have a requirement that full repayment is made within 12 months.
+Therefore, any borrower considering this type of finance would need to carefully think about if they will be able to raise the necessary repayment capital or get suitable finance in time.
+They should consider things such as would they be able to make repayment if they experienced any delays in construction works on the property or getting a mortgage.

 Types of bridging loan